-Part of the modules: Marketing (p.
-36)[IW4WWMAR], Behavioral Approaches in Marketing and Data Analysis
+Part of the modules: Behavioral Approaches in Marketing and Data Analysis (p.
+35)[IW4WWMAR3]

-(p.
-39)[IW4WWMAR3]

-ECTS Credits Hours per week 5 Term Instruction language Winter term de
+ECTS Credits Hours per week 5 Term Instruction language de Winter term

 Examination performance will consist of a written exam according to the description of the module (written exam following §4(2), 1 of the Prüfungsordnung Informationswirtschaft).